DariushF/TicTacToe/README.md

 README file

-python project that uses Reinforcement Q-Learning to get better over time
+python project with an Agent that uses Reinforcement Q-Learning to get better over time

-have fun woth it!